RockefellerArchiveCenter/digitization-guide/index.md

 Master edited and access should include “_me” for Master Edited or “_se” for Service Edited at the end of the file.

-*Textual materials*:
+#### Textual materials
 Master: 09bd143b788b4608b7fad28ac179922e_001.tif
 Master Edited: 09bd143b788b4608b7fad28ac179922e_001_me.tif
 Service Edited: 09bd143b788b4608b7fad28ac179922e_se.pdf

-*Photographic materials*:
+#### Photographic materials
 Master: b13ae3ee770c983cf869d77b17120689_001r.tif
 Master Edited: b13ae3ee770c983cf869d77b17120689_001r_me.tif
 Service Edited: b13ae3ee770c983cf869d77b17120689_001r_se.jpg

 ### Quality Check and Creating Derivatives
-After scanning, copies of Master files should be inserted into the Master Edited folder (Master files should not be edited and should be kept the same) and a quality check should be performed.
+After scanning, copies of Master files should be inserted into the Master Edited folder (Master files should not be edited) and a quality check should be performed.
 This ensures that the digitized items accurately represent the original materials.
-When completely a quality check, one should make sure that:
+When completing a quality check, you should make sure that:
 - Files are saved in the correct format
 - Files are saved in the correct location
 - The image count and file names are accurate